 What type of people study for the PhD?

-Doctoral students come from a variety of backgrounds.
+PhD students come from a variety of backgrounds.
 More than half of the students are international.
 We welcome students who will dedicate themselves to full-time study in order to prepare for careers in the academic profession.
-More than 95 percent of our graduates are placed in academic positions upon completion of the program.
+The vast majority of our graduates are placed in academic positions upon completion of the program.

 Do I need prior work experience or business courses?

 No, not necessarily.
 Application decisions depend primarily on an evaluation of the candidate’s ability to handle complex course material and do original research.
-While experience is helpful, evidence of strong intellectual ability — as indicated by test scores, course grades, or letters of recommendation — is the most important factor.
+While experience is helpful, evidence of strong intellectual ability — as indicated by test scores, transcripts, GPA, or letters of recommendation — is the most important factor.

 Can I meet with someone to discuss my prospects?